DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Astrid_Mager_def/index.markdown

 April 2008,
 http://searchenginewatch.com/article/2054343/Google-Says-No-to-Ecocho.

 Latour, Bruno.
-‘Technology Is Society Made Durable ’, in John Law (ed.)
+‘Technology Is Society Made Durable’, in John Law (ed.)
 *A Sociology of Monsters: Essays on Power, Technology and Domination*, New York and London: Routledge, 1991, pp. 103-131.

+Lewandowksi, Dirk.
+'Why We Need and Independent Index of the Web', in René König and Miriam Rasch, *Society of the Query Reader: Reflections on Web Search*, Amsterdam: Institute of Network Cultures, 2014.

 Mager, Astrid.
 ‘Algorithmic Ideology: How Capitalist Society Shapes Search Engines’, *Information, Communication & Society*15.5 (2012*a):*